 Configure the T3 array volume configuration if you do not plan to use the default T3 configuration.
 Refer to the T3 documentation that shipped with your Clustered Platform.

-Configure the storage using Solstice DiskSuite, then create disk sets, meta devices, and file systems that suit your needs.
+Configure the storage using Solstice DiskSuite, then create disk sets, metadevices, and file systems that suit your needs.
 Refer to the Solstice DiskSuite documentation.

-11. Proceed to "To Run the HAOracle.init Script" on page 57.
+11. Proceed to "Finishing Up" on page 60.

 To Configure VERITAS Volume Manager